rism-digital/pae-code-spec/README.md

 ### References

 Brook, B., et al. 1964.
-Notating music with ordinary typewriter characters (A PLaine and Easie code system for Musicke).
+Notating music with ordinary typewriter characters (A Plaine and Easie code system for Musicke).
 _Fontes Artis Musicae_ 11 (3). pp. 142–159.

 Brook, B. 1965.
 The simplified "Plaine and Easie Code System" for notating music: A proposal for international adoption.